-How to research the Bible
+How to Research the Bible

-The Bible was originally written in Hebrew and Greek (and some Aramaic).
 Unless you are reading the original languages, your Bible is a translation.
 The Bible is the most influential book in history and has been translated into more languages than any other book.
 It has stood the test of time and it can withstand your questions too.
 Reading with curiosity can guide your research as you dive deeper into the text and is the best way to learn and grow in your understanding of God’s Word.

 Ask these questions when diving into Research: